IT Focus Area: security

 In today’s security landscape data protection is not just a legal necessity, it’s critical to organizational survival and profitability.

-*A recent cybersecurity report found that 80 percent of companies fail to discover and track sensitive data, nor do they determine where their critical data gets duplicated and where it moves across their networks.
+80% of companies fail to discover and track sensitive data, nor do they determine where their critical data gets duplicated, and where it moves across their networks.*

 Turn the Lights On

-In order to protect data and comply with data protection and privacy requirements such as the European General Data Protection Regulation (GDPR), you need visibility into the data you’re collecting and storing in order to determine what’s important, and what isn’t.
-Identify where sensitive data resides, set policies for handling it, implement appropriate technical controls, and educate users about current threats to the data they work with and best practices for keeping it safe.
+In order to protect data and comply with data protection and privacy requirements such as the European Union General Data Protection Regulation (GDPR), you need visibility into the data you’re collecting and storing in order to determine what’s important and what isn’t.
+Identify where sensitive data resides, set policies for handling it, implement appropriate technical controls, and educate users about current threats to the data they work with, and best practices for keeping it safe.

 But this is no easy task.
 Every organization is different, and there is no one-size-fits-all data protection strategy.